The Shadowhunter Chronicles

 The Shadowhunter Chronicles is a media franchise based on the writings of American young adult fiction writer Cassandra Clare, which currently encompasses six series of novels, three short-story collections, five graphic novels, one film, a television series, and other media.

 These works are set in a universe where fairy tales and mythologies, both pagan and Judeo-Christian, exist with its figures existing alongside the mundanes (normal humans).
 A race of humans who possess angel blood, the Nephilim or Shadowhunters, is organized to patrol the Shadow World and prevent demons as well as Downworlders, including warlocks, faeries, werewolves, and vampires, from attacking the mundanes.
 There is an uneasy peace, a treaty known as The Accords, between the governing body of the Nephilim, known as the Clave, and the Downworlders, not all of whom want peace or respect the Clave's authority.

 Novels

 The following books are arranged in order of their respective timelines.

 The Infernal Devices

 The Infernal Devices is the second set of books published.
-Set in 1878 in Victorian era London, it revolves around Tessa Gray, a teenager who comes to London following her brother's invitation but ends up thrust into the Shadow World upon learning she is not a mundane but, rather, a warlock variant, warlocks being half-human and half-demon.
-Tessa is unique even among warlocks, as she is the only known case of having Nephilim heritage.
-The Nephilim, here textually often referred to as Shadowhunters, are blessed with the blood of the angel, thus making Tessa a fourth seraphic.
+Beginning in 1878, in London, the trilogy follows Tessa Gray, an American teenaged girl who arrives in England following her brother's invitation to move in together.
+But she is quickly thrust into the Shadow World when she is kidnapped by two warlocks known as the Dark Sisters, who claimed Tessa for her ability to change her appearance, a power even she had not yet known she had possessed.
+Upon learning that she is at the center of an evil plot raised by someone known only as "the Magister," Tessa begins to work with the Shadowhunters of London to discover the truth of her past, and in so doing meet the two great loves of her life: Will Herondale and Jem Carstairs.